fission/blog.fission.io/content/posts/record-replay.md

 ---
 title: "Record-replay in Fission"
-date: 2018-10-06T01:46:30-07:00
+date: 2018-10-16T01:01:00-07:00
 draft: false
 ---

 Fission Functions are triggered by events.
-We've recently added a new feature that allows you to _record_ these events into a database, examine these recordings, and replay them.
+We’ve recently added a new feature that allows you to record these events into a database, examine these recordings, and replay them for testing and troubleshooting.

 Functions are often part of a larger, more complex system, that can take a while to test.
 Sometimes, tests might not be fully automated and require some human interaction.
 In both cases, you can record the events that trigger the function and simply use the same events to re-test the function.
 The recorded events can be replayed on different versions of a function, essentially functioning as an automated test.

 Recording can also useful in production -- for example, you can enable recording for a subset of function invocations that error out, and use